Hodag: Hoax

 Shepard claimed to have captured another hodag in 1896, and this one was captured alive.
 According to Shepard's reports, he and several bear wrestlers placed chloroform on the end of a long pole, which they worked into the cave of the creature where it was overcome.

 He displayed this hodag at the first Oneida County fair.
 Thousands of people came to see the hodag at the fair or at Shepard's display in a shanty at his house.
 Having connected wires to it, Shepard would occasionally move the creature, which would typically send the already-skittish viewers fleeing the display.

 As newspapers locally, statewide, and then nationally began picking up the story of the apparently remarkable living creature, a small group of scientists from the Smithsonian Institution in Washington, D.C., announced they would be traveling to Rhinelander to inspect the apparent discovery.
 Their mere announcement spelled the end, as Shepard was then forced to admit that the hodag was a hoax.

 Legacy

 The hodag statue in front of the Rhinelander chamber of commerce.

 The hodag became the official symbol of Rhinelander, Wisconsin.
 It is the mascot of Rhinelander High School, and lends its name to numerous Rhinelander area businesses and organizations, including the annual music festival, Hodag Country Festival.
 The city of Rhinelander's web site calls Rhinelander "The Home of the Hodag".
-A larger-than-life fiberglass sculpture of a hodag, created by Tracy Goberville, a local artist, resides on the grounds of the Rhinelander Area Chamber of Commerce where it draws thousands of visitors each year.
+A fiberglass sculpture of a hodag, created by Tracy Goberville, a local artist, resides on the grounds of the Rhinelander Area Chamber of Commerce where it draws thousands of visitors each year.
 Rhinelander Ice Arena houses two hodags, one a full body creature just inside the entrance, and the other one an oversized head that blows smoke and has red eyes that light up, located in the corner just off the ice and which was created by the same artist who designed and built the Chamber Hodag.